 Students can login to their My.OregonCoast account and choose My Financial Aid from the student resources menu.

-Students with questions or concerns regarding financial aid can contact the financial aid specialist at finaid@oregoncoast.edu or call 541-867-8503.
+Students with questions or concerns regarding financial aid can contact their Success Coach, or Student Affairs at 541-867-8501.

 Buy Books and Supplies